eclipse-iceoryx/iceoryx2/doc/how-to-create-an-iceoryx2-release.md

 After the `release_preparation.sh` script is run, a PR needs to be created and merged to the main branch.
-Once merged, the `release_tagging.sh` can be used to crate the persistent release branch and the tag.
-The branch and tag needs to be pushed manually to github.
-After the tag is pushed to github, the release on github can be created.
+Once merged, the `release_tagging.sh` can be used to create the persistent release branch and the tag.
+The branch and tag needs to be pushed manually to GitHub.
+After the tag is pushed, the release can be created on GitHub.

 The `release_publish.sh` script performs the actual publishing to crates.io.